Jobs and the Economy

 Ensuring Equal Pay for Equal Work

-Rep. Adam Schiff has been a fervent support of equal pay.
+Rep. Adam Schiff has been a fervent supporter of equal pay.
 He voted for the Lilly Ledbetter Fair Pay Act, which was signed into law by the President on January 29, 2009.
 The law helps women earn the same amount of pay for the same work done by their male colleagues.
 It also makes employers who violate sexual discrimination prohibitions liable in a civil action for either compensatory or punitive damages.

 Helping Small Businesses Thrive and Access Needed Capital